 Co-operative Education (Co-op), constitutes part of the student’s formal education and is available in over 50 majors for students.
 A form of work integrated learning, Co-op is a model of education that integrates a student’s academic learning with periods of paid workplace learning in fields relevant to the student’s academic and personal/professional goals.
 The academic and work schedules will vary with degree program and major.
-The first co-op work term is scheduled after the third or fourth academic semester, providing an academic foundation on which to build the work experience.
+The first co-op work term is normally scheduled after the third or fourth academic semester, providing an academic foundation on which to build the work experience.

 Each work term is developed in collaboration with the employer and is approved by the institution as a suitable learning environment.
 Students participate in a competitive employment process to secure an approved co-op work term that is relevant to the student’s area of academic study.
 COOP*1100 Introduction to Co-operative Education, a mandatory, non-credit course, is a prerequisite for the first co-op work term and prepares the student for the employment process.

 The student’s performance in the workplace is supervised and evaluated by the student’s employer using the Work Performance Evaluation tool.
 The student’s progress during the work term is also monitored by the Experiential Learning Hub (EL Hub), which may include a site visit during the co-op work term and a review of the student’s official Learning Goals.
 A Co-op Work Report is required for each co-op work term and is graded by an assigned Co-op Faculty Advisor.
 All evaluation grades will appear on the student’s official transcript.